Avicenna: Metaphysical doctrine

-Early Islamic philosophy and Islamic metaphysics, imbued as it is with Islamic theology, distinguishes more clearly than Aristotelianism between essence and existence.
+Early Islamic philosophy and Islamic metaphysics, imbued as it is with kalam, distinguishes between essence and existence more clearly than Aristotelianism.
 Whereas existence is the domain of the contingent and the accidental, essence endures within a being beyond the accidental.
 The philosophy of Avicenna, particularly that part relating to metaphysics, owes much to al-Farabi.
 The search for a definitive Islamic philosophy separate from Occasionalism can be seen in what is left of his work.